jaycody/routelog/README.rst

 License
 -------

-routelog is made available for use under a 3-clause BSD license LICENSE.txt.
+routelog is made available for use under a 3-clause BSD license (see:
+LICENSE.txt in the package).

 Authors
 -------